Lower Danube riverboat cruise featuring the “Iron Gates”, overnights in Belgrade and Budapest, plus 2 pre-cruise nights in Bucharest!

 Today enjoy a morning sightseeing tour of historic Buda, where you can enjoy a splendid view of the twin cities of Buda and Pest before returning to the ship for a spectacular Farewell Dinner, signature entertainment and a special evening sail past the spectacular lit buildings of the city.
 (B, L, D)

-Your tour on the Buda side also features the Fisherman’s Bastion, the Royal Palace, St. Mathias Church, and more.
+Your tour on the Buda side features the Fisherman’s Bastion, Matthias Church, and more.
 On the Pest side we’ll enjoy a scenic coach ride past some of the most significant sites and enjoy a photo stop at Hero’s Square.

 Walking Grade 2/5: Easy walking including stairs and uneven surfaces.